Women Lead Differently … And That Is A Good Thing

 So let’s take a look the natural leadership skills common to women.

-1. Web Like Thinking:
+1. Web-like Thinking:

 Research has shown that women tend to integrate vast amounts of data faster, consider more options and see more possible solutions to a problem.
-We tend to think in “webs” of information rather take a straight line or liner approach to our thinking.
+We tend to think in “webs” of information rather take a straight line or linear approach to thinking.
 This is likely to be related to the fact that the female brain has more connections between the left and right hemispheres.

 Men, on the other hand, are more likely to focus their attention on one thing at a time.
 The higher levels of testosterone drive them to focus on one specific outcome … clearly developed back in the day when they were hunting the wilder beast for dinner.